PDBe-KB/pdbe_covariations/README.md

 ## Dependencies

-The process runs the packages listed below as subprocesses and requires a-priori compilation of:
+The process runs the packages listed below as subprocesses and requires the compilation of:

 HHsuite   https://github.com/soedinglab/hh-suite